mesosphere/d2iq-engineering-blog/content/posts/adopting-existing-clusters-to-clusterclass/index.md

     $ kubectl patch cluster $CLUSTER_NAME --type merge --patch '{"spec":{"topology":{"version":"v1.26.0"}}}'
     ```

-After a few minutes you should see new `Machines` and update `Nodes`, at this point, your Cluster is being managed by the `ClusterClass`!
+After a few minutes you should see new `Machines` and updated `Nodes`.
+At this point, your Cluster is being managed by the `ClusterClass`!